U.S. states probe VTech hack, experts warn of more attacks

 Technology news site Motherboard reported on Friday that the data belonging to some 4.8 million adults and more than 200,000 children.
 VTech did not break out the number of children affected.

-VTech did not respond to requests for comment on the state probes or the Motherboard reports, which Reuters could not independently verify.
-Hong Kong's Cyber Security and Technology Crime Bureau said it did not receive any report from VTech.
+VTech could not be reached for comment on the state probes or the Motherboard reports, which Reuters could not independently verify.

-Privacy Commissioner Wong also said there is not yet "adequate or sufficient information" to say whether children had specifically been targeted in the VTech hack.

 Meanwhile, some experts said that they expect to see more breaches involving information collected through digital toys and other web-connected devices, a category of products known in tech circles as the Internet of Things, or IoT.